-I’m in Salt Lake City, Utah attending the World Congress of Families annual conference.
-This is the first time the conference has been held in the United States, and I’m grateful to be here thanks to a generous scholarship.
-The conference commenced yesterday and today I’ve got just a few minutes to jot down some notes here.
+I’m in Salt Lake City, Utah attending the World Congress of Families annual conference, which commenced yesterday.
+It’s the first time the conference has been held in the United States, and I’m here thanks to a generous scholarship.
+I’m interested in how individuals, religions, and pop culture talk about and present families and family issues.

 Westen reminded us that change begins with love.
 We must come from a place of love in these discussions.

-2. Stan Swim from the Sutherland Institute challenged us to prayerfully ask why we exist and why we’re here now (wherever we are) in this moment in history: “What has your Creator called and equipped you to do?”
+2. Stan Swim from the Sutherland Institute challenged us to ask why we exist and why we’re here now (wherever we are) in this moment in history: “What has your Creator called and equipped you to do?”

 4. In a panel, college students came together to talk about specific issues we face as millennials.
 Pornography’s a big one.
 Pornography changes the brain.
 In a study in Japan, 1 in 3 male millennials reported having completely lost their sex drive.
 Because of addiction to hard core pornography, these young men lost desire to have sexual experiences with real women in real life.